AI Impact Brief

 What this means for your codebase

 Each industry finding maps to a structural signal in your code.
-DX Coach measures these signals deterministically—no surveys, no self-reporting, no dashboards that show you what you want to see.
+DX Coach measures these signals deterministically—straight from the codebase—so you get an objective layer that complements your surveys, dashboards, and team feedback.

 | Industry Finding | Source | DX Coach Dimension | What We Detect |